nyergler/effective-django/tutorial/related.rst

 Second, we're iterating over form instead of just outputting it (``for address_form in form``).
 Again, this is because ``form`` here is a formset instead of a single form.
 When you iterate over a formset, you're iterating over the individual forms in it.
+These individual forms are just "normal" ``ModelForm`` instances for each Address, so you can apply the same output techniques you would normally use.

 .. _FormSet: https://docs.djangoproject.com/en/1.5/topics/forms/formsets/
 .. _`Inline FormSet`: https://docs.djangoproject.com/en/1.5/topics/forms/modelforms/#inline-formsets